 Once that was done, the mesh was put on the floor, marked out and the gluing of pieces began.
 Seibel, her assistant and four other people that she hired spent between 800 and 1,000 hours creating the mosaics.

-“It was a lot of late nights,” she says, adding that the finished logs are also 30 feet long, and anywhere from 18- to 24-inches wide.
+“It was a lot of late nights,” she says.
+This was because, she added, the finished logs are also 30 feet long, and anywhere from 18- to 24-inches wide.

 The finished mosaics were then crated and shipped to the client.
 Seibel says shipping is one of the most-stressful aspects of the job, along with simply getting it done on time.
 However, she’s very proud that so many people were involved.

-“My heart and soul are in this project, so it was great to see other people having their hearts and souls in it, too,” she concludes.
+“My heart and soul are in this project.
+It was great to see other people having their hearts and souls in it, too,” she concludes.
 “When you’re surrounded by people who care as much about a project as you do, it makes it so much more special.”